 Draw Attention to One Aspect of Your Makeup

 "She would prefer putting emphasis on her favorite asset rather than wearing too much," says de Fontbrune.
 "Either play up the lips with a vibrant lipstick or deepen the eyes with a dramatic smoky look."
-Opt for a pencil with the texture of a Gel Liner like the Marc Jacobs Highliner Eyeliner ($25).
-It's easy to smudge, won't move and is perfect for creating smokey eyes.
+Opt for a pencil with the texture of a gel liner—it's easy to smudge, won't move and is perfect for creating smokey eyes.

 A signature red lip is a staple of the French look; it adds a little drama and can be worn with jeans and T-shirt as well as a cocktail dress.
 It will often be worn with a clean face and very little other makeup.